Pylons/pyramid/docs/narr/views.rst

       name="static"
     />

-In this case, ``.models.Root`` refers to the class of which your BFG application's root object is an instance.
+In this case, ``.models.Root`` refers to the class of which your :mod:`repoze.bfg` application's root object is an instance.

 .. note:: You can also give a ``for`` of ``*`` if you want the name ``static`` to be accessible as the static view against any model.